colohr/fxy/README.md

-FXY
+fxy
 =============
+Pronunciation /ˈfäksē/ or foxy

 A filesystem Node.js module.
+--
 Proxy of "fs" + "path" modules with "fs" functions promised.
 Additional tools relevant to file system workflow are also included like:
 - "fxy.tree" for synchronous listing of directories or targeted files
 - "fxy.json.*" sync or async for writing & reading json